BlueAcornInc/aio-commerce-shipstation/README.md

-# ShipStation by Blue Acorn
+# ShipStation Integration for Adobe Commerce by Blue Acorn

 This Adobe App Builder extension provides a secure and efficient way for Adobe Commerce merchants to store and consume their ShipStation credentials.
 All configurations, including sensitive credentials, are managed directly within the Adobe Commerce Admin backend.
 The App Builder application securely retrieves these settings and makes them available to your storefront via API, enabling order fulfillment, shipping label generation, and integration with ShipStation services.